leomccormack/SPARTA/README.md

 To generate project files for other IDEs, you may open and configure the included .jucer files accordingly.

-## Known issues

-* Linux versions are quite experimental, but have been tested and largely work for us (we have experienced some graphical glitches, but these are consistent with other JUCE-made plugins).
-However, please report any weird behaviour.
-* Raspberry PI versions are also quite experimental, and experience some graphical glitches, but are mostly working.
-* Due to missing code in the JUCE framework: on MacOSX, the camera ID cannot be changed for the visualisation plugins.
-And on Linux, the camera cannot be used at all.

-Please let us know if you encounter any other issues (contact via email: leo.mccormack@aalto.fi, or raise a github "issue").

 ## Contributing

 Suggestions and contributions to the code are both welcomed and encouraged.
-Feel free to branch off the 'develop' branch and submit pull requests.
-Note, however, that if the changes/additions are major, then consider first discussing it via a github "issue" or by contacting the developers directly via email.
-We may also be able to help in the implementation if needed.
+Feel free to branch off and submit pull requests.
+Note, however, that if the changes/additions are major, then maybe consider first discussing it via a github "issue" or by contacting the developers directly via email.
+We may also be able to help in the implementation if needed :-)

-## Developers
+## Contributors

 * **Leo McCormack** - C/C++ programmer and algorithm design (contact: leo.mccormack(at)aalto.fi)
 * **Symeon Delikaris-Manias** - algorithm design